r-lidar/lasR/README.md

 `lasr` offers a range of tools to process massive volumes of lidar data efficiently in a production environment using either the `C++` API, the R API (`lasR` package) or the `python` (`pylasr` package) API.

-- 📖 Start with the [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html) to learn how to use `lasR`.
+- 📖 Start with the [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html) to learn how to use `lasR` in R.
+- 🐍 For Python users, see the [Python documentation](https://github.com/r-lidar/lasR/tree/main/python) and [examples](https://github.com/r-lidar/lasR/tree/main/python/examples).
 - 💵 [Sponsor `lasr`](https://github.com/sponsors/Jean-Romain).
 It is free and open source, but requires time and effort to develop and maintain.

 ## R API